Naman0918/ML-DS/README.md

-# Here you will get all the basic content required for Machine Learning and Data science
+# Here you will get all the content required for Machine Learning and Data science with the templates of different Machine Learning models.